ynizon/iptv/README.md

 php artisan migrate --seed
 php artisan refresh:playlist
 ````

+### Don't forget to go to the settings page to get the method to open movies link for linux or windows.

 ##  OMDB Notation

 You can set your omdb api key (https://www.omdbapi.com/) in your .env (OMDB_KEY)